Final Fantasy Agito: Setting and characters

 Final Fantasy Agito takes place in Orience, a land divided between four nations, or Crystal States, which have existed in a state of near-constant war for the past thousand years: the Dominion of Rubrum, the Militesi Empire, the Kingdom of Concordia and the Lorican Alliance.
 The cause of the war is the nation's crystals, objects of magical and political power that bestow different blessings on each nation, and choose people to become magical warriors known as l'Cie, which serve and protect their respective crystal.
 The land of Orience is locked in a stable time loop, whereby events repeat constantly, then reset and begin all over again with minor variations.
 The reason is an experiment set up by the deities Pulse and Lindzei to find the doorway to the afterlife for their creator.
 The time in which Agito occurs is referred to as "the first cycle that surpasses the spiral of 600 million", being at the very beginning of Orience's spiral of repeating history.
-Agito's initial events differ from Type-0 as it was to have been directed to a history were the Agito is born, making it an alternate story using the same setting.
+Agito's initial events differ from Type-0 as it was to have been directed to a history where the Agito is born, making it an alternate story using the same setting.
 The game's events across its lifetime are split across two "phases", or cycles of Orience's history.
 A key event at the end of each cycle is Tempus Finis, an event in which Orience is destined to end and be reborn.

 The main character is a player-created Cadet selected for training as Agito, a prophesied messiah said to prevent Orience's destruction during an event known as Tempus Finis.
 Interacting with the Cadet on his journey are Ace, the previous game's main protagonist; Miyu Kagerohi, the representative for Cadets within the Vermillion Peristylium; Lean Hampelmann, a Militesi scientist; and Tono Mahoroha, a mysterious and cold young woman from Rubrum.
 The previous game's main cast, Class Zero, as well as Machina Kunagiri and Rem Tokimiya, former members of Class Zero who acted as Type-0's narrators, appear in supporting roles as students in other classes.
 Other characters include Marshal Cid Aulstyne, leader of the Milites Empire and the game's central antagonist; Arecia Al-Rashia, supervisor of magic at the Peirstylim and servant of Pulse; and Gala, unseen leader of the Lulusath Army and servant of Lindzei.